blittable/rustup/src/README.md

 * Keep the lessons small and focused, one or two topics, max
 * Build a solid foundation in Rust for further development
 * Provide contextual information for OO programmers looking for a frame of reference
-* Provide some motiviation by looking at some interesting Rust projects (mostly during discussions)

 ## Other Notes and Tips